 You don’t have to be a cowboy or cowgirl to get a kick out of the rodeo.
 The Houston Livestock Show and Rodeo is serious fun for everyone.

 The 20-day event is staged just once a year, but Houstonians spend all year talking about it and preparing for it.
 In addition to the famous barbecue cook-off, the rodeo offers concerts, a huge carnival and much more.
-Cowboy boots are not required; flip-flops are preferred.
+Cowboy boots are not required.

 7. The Dream lives on.